micmejia/bible-dump/NKJV/1 Samuel/1 Sam 7.md

 So it was that the ark remained in Kirjath Jearim a long time; it was there twenty years.
 And all the house of Israel lamented after the Lord.

 ###### 3
-Then Samuel spoke to all the house of Israel, saying, "If you return to the Lord with all your hearts, _then_ put away the foreign gods and the Ashtoreths[^a] from among you, and prepare your hearts for the Lord, and serve Him only; and He will deliver you from the hand of the Philistines."
+Then Samuel spoke to all the house of Israel, saying, "If you return to the Lord with all your hearts, _then_ put away the foreign gods and the Ashtoreths from among you, and prepare your hearts for the Lord, and serve Him only; and He will deliver you from the hand of the Philistines."

 ###### 4
-So the children of Israel put away the Baals and the [^b]Ashtoreths, and served the Lord only.
+So the children of Israel put away the Baals and the Ashtoreths, and served the Lord only.

 ###### 5
 And Samuel said, "Gather all Israel to Mizpah, and I will pray to the Lord for you."